Data Privacy Policy

 We use external payment service providers through whose platforms users and we can conduct payment transactions (e.g., with a link to the privacy policy, Paypal (https://www.paypal.com/de/webapps/mpp/ua/privacy-full), Klarna (https://www.klarna.com/de/datenschutz/), Skrill (https://www.skrill.com/de/fusszeile/datenschutzrichtlinie/), Giropay (https://www.giropay.de/rechtliches/datenschutz-agb/), Visa (https://www.visa.de/datenschutz), Mastercard (https://www.mastercard.de/de-de/datenschutz.html), American Express (https://www.americanexpress.com/de/content/privacy-policy-statement.html).

 In the context of contract fulfillment, we use payment service providers on the basis of Art.
-6(1)(b) GDPR.
+6(1)(b) GDPR (Performance of Contract).
 Otherwise, we use external payment service providers based on our legitimate interests pursuant to Art.
 6(1)(f) GDPR in order to provide our users with effective and secure payment options.

 The data processed by the payment service providers include inventory data, such as name and address, bank data, such as account numbers or credit card numbers, passwords, TANs, and checksums, as well as contract, sum, and recipient-related information.
 The information is required to process the transactions.
 However, the entered data is only processed and stored by the payment service providers.
 That is, we do not receive account or credit card-related information, but only information with confirmation or negative confirmation of the payment.
 Under certain circumstances, the data may be transmitted by the payment service providers to credit agencies.
 This transmission serves the purpose of identity and credit checks.
 For this, we refer to the terms and conditions and privacy policies of the payment service providers.